 Here are a few photos I took.

-Even though I won’t be walking the Camino Frances until 2018, I learned a lot about the Camino in general.
+Even though her presentation is based on the Camino Frances and I have been walking other routes, I learned a lot about the Camino in general.
 She emphasized how important it is to train with your gear and backpack, ideally for consecutive days, before your Camino.

 Nancy also recommends staying at hostels to get comfortable with albergue style of communal living and bunk beds.
 She pointed out that there are many hostels throughout America.
 Nancy happens to work at the Point Reyes Hostel, which is the first LEED certified hostel in America.
 Check out the video.